software-mansion/react-native-svg/CONTRIBUTING.md

 Just `cd` to your application and type `yarn link react-native-svg` to make your app use your local modified package instead of the one from npmjs.com (this is what point 5 was about in the previous section).

-If you made changes in the native code, don't forget to run `react-native link` before building your React Native application so that latest changes are taken into account.
+If you made changes in the native code, don't forget to run `react-native link` before building your React Native application so that the latest changes are taken into account.

 ## Tests